 - If you live in a climate where the winters are mild, you can fire up your outdoor grill or smoker year-round.
 Otherwise, clean and cover your outdoor cooking equipment at the end of the season to help prevent rust.

 - If you have a gas grill, turn off the propane gas tank and disconnect the hose.
 If your grill connects to a gas line, turn off the valve to the grill and the one to your home.
 Then clean the grill, inside and out, with a stiff wire brush and a degreaser, following the manufacturer’s instructions.
 Don’t forget to clean the drip pan under the grill box, too; you may need to soak it overnight in hot water and a grease-cutting dish detergent.

 - Use a weather resistant cover to protect your grill from the elements.
 Universal covers fit a range of sizes and shapes, if you can’t find one designed for your model.
 A good cover should resist cracking and fading and drop down far enough to cover the legs of the grill.
 Choose a cover that fits snugly, or one with adjustable closures, so it won’t blow off.

 - Don’t forget to clean the patio itself.
 If the surface is concrete, sweep and scrub it with water and a stiff bristle brush.
-Grill stains can be removed with a degreaser.
+Remove grill stains with a degreaser.
 Natural stone surfaces can be swept, rinsed, and scrubbed with mild detergent.
 To avoid falls, rinse the patio and allow it to dry completely before using it.

-- If your patio is made of stone or pavers, you may be able to power wash it.
+- Power wash a patio made of stone or pavers.
 Follow manufacturer’s directions if the surface is a composite material.
 Some types of stone, such as marble and limestone, are porous and need special care to avoid damage.
 Ask your local Home Depot associate to recommend the right cleaning and/or sealing products for your material.